Yijunmaverick/UniversalStyleTransfer/README.md

 ## User study

 A common issue in style transfer is the evaluation.
 To understand the user preference, we conduct a user study to evaluate 5 methods shown in Figure 6 of our paper.
 We appreciate your help if you can spend 3~4 minutes on this [study](http://169.236.182.49:8008/).
-Check the updated feedback [here](http://169.236.182.49:8008/dump) (please be polite and serious on results and comments).
-Our method keeps receiving more votes from extensive users.
+Check the updated feedback [here](http://169.236.182.49:8008/dump) (please be polite and serious on results and comments) from extensive users.

 ## Acknowledgement